 Hi, I'm Josesph Johansenn, and I'm a maintainer of the Nexus.
 That's about all there is out here, after all.
 Over a hundred years ago, climate catastrophes swept this planet Earth, and millions died in the resulting aftermath.
 The people of the world came together and built this, the Nexus.
-A massive world-spanning computer - well, really a collection of trillions of tiny computers, each one simulating a spot within the Nexus.
+A massive world-spanning computer - well, in truth a collection of trillions of tiny computers, each one simulating a spot within the Nexus.
 A digital universe where people could live.
-So much of the population transferred themselves into it, and lived in there, as there were not sufficient resources for them out here.
+So much of the population transferred themselves into it, and lived in there, as there were insufficient resources for them out here.
 A select group stayed behind, as us along with the AIs, are tasked with maintaining it, and improving as needed.
-That's my job, after all, to ensure all those tiny computers work optimally, and together in concert to weave a great tapestry of digital reality.
+That's my job, after all, to ensure all those tiny computers work optimally in concert to weave a great tapestry of digital reality.

 As part of my job, I can look inside the Nexus.
 Kind of like watching a movie, I can see the people who live there, flying around in their ships, building cities from digital dirt - just about everything (that's publicly viewable, of course.)
 They're fascinating people, living time in an accelerated fashion.
 I might go on vacation for a couple weeks to find nearly a year has passed.
 It certainly helps the viewing never get old, that's for sure!
 But sometimes I look in, and wonder.
 Do they really not realize they're all living in this massive computer?
 That their world is just ones and zeroes when it gets right down to it?
 And is ours, too?
 I guess people in the Nexus don't have such concerns or worries.
 They grow and live, fight and compete in tournaments, and just seem to enjoy things so well.
 Who am I to do anything than help preserve that?
 My wife works the same job, and the two of us care for our two kids, so they may have a life here, among the last few to keep things running.
 A noble job I have, I suppose.
 Universe maintainers aren't exactly the most well-sung of heroes, but certainly the most necessary.